 If you accept the figure the bank may not want to reimburse you directly (in your current account).
 They may offer one of the following:

 - A reduction in the applicable interest rate

 If you decide to accept any of these options, this must be reflected in a separate document.

 If you don’t accept the figure offered by the bank then your only option is to go to court.
-Due to the expected avalanche of claims, the Spanish Government has proposed to set up special courts from 1 June 2017 that will deal only with these cases.

 What if my Bank was Taken Over By Another Bank?

 Barclays mortgages are with La Caixa; Caja del Mediterraneo became part of Banco Sabadell; Banco Popular bought Banco Pastor and so on.